Portage, Indiana: Post-World War II

 National Steel opened a plant along the shore of Lake Michigan in Portage in 1959.
 This brought in about 1,600 new jobs.
 The Port of Indiana was also built in 1961 to accommodate trade with the world via Lake Michigan.
 In 1963, Bethlehem Steel began construction of a plant which was located partly in Portage.
 This project brought about 6,000 jobs to the area.

 In 1959, Portage was incorporated as a town.
 Ogden Dunes and South Haven were excluded because the residents of these areas did not wish to be included in the town.
 Due to the surge of population after the war, many farmers were selling land to be subdivided into lots for families to build homes.
 In 1967, Portage officially became a city.
-During the 1950s and 1960s, the city of Gary was going through a time of racial strife.
-White people of Gary were seeking a way out of the turmoil, which drew many people to Portage during this time.
+During the 1950s and 1960s, the city of Gary began to experience white flight.
+Portage saw an influx of white residents from Gary seeking to escape racial integration.

 Portage is still a heavily industrial city.
 While primarily dependent on the steel industry, the 1980s brought a decline in the steel industry.
 As a result, C.O.I.L. (the Community Organization on Industrial Location) was formed.
 This organization promotes diversified industry in the area.
 They have had part in developing the Coca-Cola bottling plant and further development of the Port of Indiana.

 Very few farms are still active in the Portage area.
 However, many original descendants of founding families are still in the area.

 Portage has seen many new green technology industries locate to the community since the early 2000s including Fronius USA.
 In 2016, the City opened a new police station and Fire Station in the downtown corridor.
 The new police station is triple the size of the former station on Irving Street.